project-open-data/project-open-data.github.io/dataelements.md

 1. Existing Federal Funding Accountability and Transparency Act (FFATA) data elements, which are currently featured on USAspending.gov
 2. Additional data elements required by the DATA Act that will be featured on USASpending.gov once the DATA Act is fully implemented

-The elements on these lists are currently being discussed by members of the federal community as part of the DATA Act.
+The elements on these lists have been discussed by members of the federal community as part of the DATA Act.
 At the current time, these lists are exhaustive.
 That said, the federal community is aware of agencies’ and the larger community’s needs and may add and standardize new elements to improve transparency reporting moving forward.

 The data elements are grouped by category; each short list represents a different category.
-In addition, each element will have own GitHub issue, which is where you can add to the discussion on that element.
-To share your thoughts, simply click on the link in an element's feedback column to be rerouted to its GitHub issue page, where you can leave your feedback in the blank comment box.
+In addition, each element will have it's own GitHub issue, which is where you can see the input posted during the public input period.
+Thank you to all who posted responses to these papers and provided input on these data elements.

+Data standards for these data elements have all been finalized.
+The final data element names and definitions are located here.

-If you’d like to propose an entirely new element, please create a new issue according to our [contribution guidelines](/feedback).
-Please click Get Updates above to receive emails as we update these pages.
+If you’d like to propose an entirely new element, please create a new issue according to our [contribution guidelines](/feedback/).
+Please click _Get Updates_ above to receive emails as we update other pages on this site.

 ## Awardee and Recipient Entity Information